Rahmatpratama90/TempPrediction/README.md

 Software :

 * [Google Colaboratory](https://colab.research.google.com) - Colaboratory Space to Run the NN Code on the Browser
-* [Jupyter Notebook](https://jupyter.org/) - Notebook That Used to Run Program in the Local MiniPC
+* [Jupyter Notebook](https://jupyter.org/) - Notebook That Used to Run Program in the Local Device
 * [Keras](https://keras.io/) - Used for Making of the NN Model
 * [Matplotlib](https://matplotlib.org/) - Used for the Data Visualization
 * [Numpy](https://numpy.org/) - Used for Manipulating the Array